 whose birth also coincides with the political independence of

-the “birth of Saleem should coincide with the independence of India in order
+character that the “birth of Saleem should coincide with the independence of

-explains why despite the “foreshortening”, the narrative oscillates between the
+This explains why despite the “foreshortening”, the narrative oscillates

 dissident awareness against this partition explains to a large extent why